climateinteractive/SDEverywhere/README.md

 Generate code using the `-s` argument.
 ~~~
-cd $SDE_HOME/models/{model}
+cd models/{model}
-sde generate {model}.mdl -s {model}_spec.json >$SDE_HOME/build/{model}.c
+sde generate {model}.mdl -s {model}_spec.json
 ~~~

 ### Generating, compiling, running, and testing the C code

 First run the model in 64-bit Vensim and export the run in DAT format to the `{model}.dat` file in the `models/{model}` directory.

-The `sdetest` command generates baseline C code that outputs all variables with no inputs.
+The `sde test` command generates baseline C code that outputs all variables with no inputs.
 It then compiles the C code and runs it.
-The output is captured and converted into DAT format in the `{model}.txt` file.
-This is compared to the Vensim run.
+The output is captured and converted into DAT format in the `output/{model}.dat` file.
+This is compared to Vensim run exported to a `{model}.dat` file in the current directory.
 All values that differ by a factor of 1e-5 or more are listed with the variance.
 ~~~
-cd $SDE_HOME/tools
-./sdetest {model}
+sde test {model}
 ~~~

 ## Contributing